umerr1214/viareGrocery/README.md

 ## 🏆 Hackathon Submission

-This project was built in under 24 hours as part of Remote Base Hackathon 3.0.
+This project was built at a hackathon.
 We set out to revolutionize physical retail with the intelligence and personalization of online shopping — and we’re just getting started.

 ---